Already have labs? Get a free clinical review Upload now

 Magnesium citrate is a magnesium preparation combined with citric acid, a compound found naturally in citrus fruits.
 Its defining characteristic is its bioavailability combined with a potent osmotic effect.
 Osmosis is the movement of water across a membrane to equalize concentration.

-When magnesium citrate enters the small intestine, the citric acid component attracts water into the intestinal lumen.
-This increase in fluid volume softens the stool and stimulates peristalsis, the wavelike muscle contractions that move food through the digestive tract.
+Magnesium citrate can act as an osmotic laxative because unabsorbed magnesium in the intestine helps retain water in the stool, which can soften stool and stimulate bowel movements.
 A 2012 clinical review in Clinics in Colon and Rectal Surgery describes this osmotic mechanism as a common medical approach to constipation management.[3]
 This is why the primary answer to “magnesium citrate vs” questions often involves digestion.
 It is functionally a saline laxative at higher doses.

 Magnesium glycinate and neuro-calm